Lithium Battery Banks – Fundamentals

 This material is essential to read and understand if you are seriously thinking about changing over to a lithium bank: lithium batteries are very, very different from traditional lead-acid ones.
 It is not just a matter of swapping.

 Firstly, to clarify the terminology, lithium-ion refers to a family of battery chemistries, not a specific type of battery.
-There are numerous types of lithium-ion batteries, each with its strong points and weaknesses.
+There are numerous types of lithium-ion batteries, each with its strong points and weaknesses, as shown in the following spider chart .
 Their common feature is just that Li+ ions act as charge carriers.

-Lithium Iron Phosphate (LiFePO4, sometimes also referred to as LFP) is by far the most robust type of lithium battery developed so far.
-The other types of lithium-ion batteries are mostly completely unsuitable and unadvisable for use on board a yacht.
-They share a lot of the same characteristics, but not their safety and stability; they would not represent a sensible, safe choice on board at all.
-As a result, the information presented here specifically applies to lithium iron phosphate cells and battery banks.
+Lithium Iron Phosphate (LiFePO4, sometimes also referred to as LFP) and Lithium Titanate Oxide (LTO) are by far the most robust types of lithium batteries developed so far, but they both feature relatively low energy densities.
+The superior performance and potential lifespan of LTO is problematic to justify due its high cost and this makes the LFP chemistry the most logical choice for marine house bank applications.
+The other types of lithium-ion batteries are mostly completely unsuitable and unadvisable for use on board a yacht due their low thermal stability and they would not represent a sensible, safe choice on board at all.
+As a result, the information presented on this site specifically applies to lithium iron phosphate cells and battery banks.

 What is a LiFePO4 Battery Cell?